 Second and far more significant, new or more nuanced terms specify a greater level of detail with respect to what matters, now.
 I use “policy palimpsest” instead of its seeming synonyms—“language games,” “discourse systems,” or “dispositif”—because a policy palimpsest is always with respect to a specific policy or management issue or complex of issues, e.g., failed states, and at a level of granularity and detail that matter for changing the issue(s) now, and not just later.

 Of course, the other strategies of bearing witness, permanent critique, and long-term planning remain valid.
-The point is that they are not the only ones.
-Even when classic theories—Marxist, structuralist, post-structuralist, more—get us a good distance along, they fall short of where policymakers and practitioners are to go, case by case.
+(Like Aristophanes’ Lysistrata, we wheedle Those-Who-Must-Be-Obeyed: “How was the Assembly today, dear?
+Anything/in the minutes about Peace?”)
+The point is that such are not the only ways.
+Even when classic theories—Marxist, structuralist, post-structuralist, more—get us a good distance along, they fall short of where policymakers and practitioners are to go: case by case, pros ton kairon (“as the occasion merits”), Aristotle would have it.